harundemirkaya/harundemirkaya/README.md

 ### Hi there 👋
-💻 I am a Middle Mobile Developer
+💻 I am a Mobile Developer

 📚 I am a computer engineer